-Pursuant to the terms of the amended earn-out arrangement ("Cycleo Amended Earn-Out") with the former shareholders of Cycleo SAS ("Cycleo Earn-Out") Beneficiaries"), which the Company acquired on March 7, 2012, the Company potentially may make payments totaling up to approximately \$16.0 million based on the achievement of a combination of certain revenue and operating income milestones over a defined period ("Cycleo Defined Earn-Out Period").
-The Cycleo Defined Earn-Out Period covers the period April 27, 2015 to April 26, 2020.
-For certain of the Cycleo Earn-Out Beneficiaries, payment of the earn-out liability is contingent upon continued employment and is accounted for as post-acquisition compensation expense over the service period.
+Pursuant to the terms of the amended eam-out arrangement ("Cycleo Earn-out") with the former shareholders of Cycleo SAS ("Cycleo Earn-out Beneficiaries"), which the Company acquired on March 7, 2012, the Company potentially may make payments totaling up to approximately \$16.0 million based on the achievement of a combination of certain revenue and operating income milestones over a defined period ("Cycleo Defined Earn-out Period").
+The Cycleo Defined Earn-out Period covers the period April 27, 2015 to April 26, 2020.
+For certain of the Cycleo Earn-out Beneficiaries, payment of the earn-out liability is contingent upon continued employment and is accounted for as post-acquisition compensation expense over the service period.
 The portion of the earn-out liability that is not dependent on continued employment is not considered as compensation expense.
-The Company has recorded a liability for the Cycleo Amended Earn-Out of \$6.7 million and \$6.1 million as of April 30, 2017 and January 29, 2017, respectively, of which \$1.6 million is expected to be paid within twelve months.
-The increase in the liability for the Cycleo Amended Earn-out since January 29, 2017 corresponds to the compensation expense recorded in fiscal year 2017.
+The Company has recorded a liability for the Cycleo Earn-out of \$6.1 million and \$6.1 million as of October 29, 2017 and January 29, 2017, respectively, of which \$2.8 million is expected to be paid within twelve months.